harshv72/CMPE283-assignment-3/README.md

 ----------------------
 3) **Comment on the frequency of exits – does the number of exits increase at a stable rate?
 Or are there more exits performed during certain VM operations?
 Approximately how many exits does a full VM boot entail?**<br><br>
-**Answer:** <br>The frequency of exits kept increasing steadily not necessarily a linear rise.
+**Answer:** <br>The frequency of exits kept increasing  at a stable rate but it was not necessarily in linear fashion.
+We observed significant increase in exit numbers after rebooting the inner VM.
 There are various VM instructions/operations that induce exits, such as EPT violation, RDRAND, I/O instruction, RDTSCP, and so on.
-Approximately 11727090 exits a full VM boot entail.<br>
+After a full VM boot, approximately 11727090 exits occurred.<br>

 ----------------------
 4) **Of the exit types defined in the SDM, which are the most frequent?
 Least?**<br><br>